Nokia to buy out Siemens equipment venture; shares surge

 "Despite the optically low price at this time, we believe this is the best possible outcome for Siemens shareholders."

-Nokia's future has been cloudy since it fell behind rivals Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) in the smartphone race, making the decision to switch to Microsoft's (MSFT.O) untried Windows software in 2011.
+Nokia's future has been cloudy since it fell behind rivals Apple Inc and Samsung Electronics Co Ltd in the smartphone race, making the decision to switch to Microsoft's untried Windows software in 2011.

 Nokia's smartphones and mobile phones have reported declining sales since the first quarter of 2011.
 The devices and services unit posted an underlying loss of 703 million euros in 2012 down from a profit of 1.7 billion euros in 2011.